DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 1. Click **Quick Start**.
 The **Features** page is displayed, showing the features included with Agentless Scanning Quick Start.
 1. Click **Start Using Cloud Security Management** to continue.
 1. Select the AWS region where you want to create the CloudFormation stack.
 1. Select an API key that is already configured for Remote Configuration.
-If you enter an API key that does not have Remote Configuration enabled, it will automatically be activated upon selection.
+If the API key you select does not have Remote Configuration enabled, Remote Configuration will be automatically enabled for that key upon selection.
-1. ...
+1. Send **AWS Logs to Datadog** and **Enable Cloud Security Management** are automatically selected by default.
+Leave the default selections.
+1. In the **Agentless Scanning** section, switch the toggles for **Host Vulnerability Scanning**, **Container Vulnerability Scanning**, **Lambda Vulnerability Scanning**, and **Data Security Scanning** to the on position.
 1. Click **Launch CloudFormation Template**.
+The template includes all the necessary permissions to deploy and manage Agentless scanners.
+The template must run successfully to receive scans.

 ## How to exclude resources from scans